 Mary Poppins also used a reward system.
 When the nursery was tidy, it was time for a fun outing to the park or to visit friends.
 We all work better when we have something to look forward to.
 That old saying about the carrot and the stick is true because we all respond better when we’re motivated.

 During the course of the movie, Mary Poppins not only whips the children into shape, she manages to melt the hard exterior of Mr. Banks and help the family learn to enjoy each other.
 I find it interesting that attitudes, routines, and behaviors all seem to merge to create a happier family once chaos is conquered.

-Lesson to learn from Mary Poppins: The ultimate goal of getting organized is so that you have time and energy to enjoy the important things in life.
+Organizing tip from Mary Poppins: The ultimate goal of getting organized is so that you have time and energy to enjoy the important things in life.

 Even a hoarder can learn to let go of stuff

 Ariel had a thing for “stuff.
 She collected it and she loved it.
 Her “stuff” gave her something to talk about with her friends, and it gave her something to focus on when she was unhappy and frustrated.
 Her “stuff” gave some meaning to her life.